7ipolito/project-gallery-youtube/README.md

 - **React**: A JavaScript library for building user interfaces.
 It allows us to create reusable UI components.
 - **TypeScript**: A superset of JavaScript, offering static type-checking and the latest ECMAScript features.
 - **TailwindCSS**: A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and more to style your websites without leaving your HTML.
+- **react-hot-toast**:is a lightweight and customizable React library for displaying toast notifications easily and efficiently.
 - **Jest**: A delightful JavaScript Testing Framework with a focus on simplicity.

 ### Backend